 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Making A Flavorful Pumpkin Soup
+Making a Flavorful Pumpkin Soup

 - Season As You Go.
 After each step, it’s a good idea to add salt and pepper to season the soup in layers.
 It does make a difference.
-The salt helps bring out the flavors in the onions, garlic, squashes and spices.
+The salt helps bring out the flavors in the onions, garlic, squash and spices.
 If you think the soup is bland, try adding salt to make all the flavors pop.

 - Use All The Spices Listed.
 I know it might seem like a long list, but they are all delicious and important for giving the soup a warm and spicy quality: Thyme, Cumin, Ginger, Poultry Seasoning and Cinnamon.

 - Finish with Cream and Maple Syrup.
 While the soup is perfectly delicious without these two ingredients, it is SO MUCH BETTER with a hit of sweet maple syrup and decadent heavy cream.
 It’s a nice contrast to the savory ingredients listed above and brings a little extra richness to the soup.
 A little bit really does go a long way.

 Squash Options: Fresh or Canned?

 Of course, the main ingredient in a pumpkin soup is…pumpkin!
 Around Thanksgiving, you can find Sugar Pumpkins at the store (a sweeter pumpkin meant for baking) which could be cubed, just like a butternut squash would be.
 I find using canned pumpkin is easier and a lot of times the inexpensive option.
 Feel free to use one pound of cubed, fresh pumpkin flesh in place of one 15 ounce can of canned pumpkin purée.